 7. Use it for good.

-No matter how busy we get or how many friends we have, it’s unlikely we’ll be able to fully eliminate loneliness as long as we’re single.
-But even that can be used for good.
-Understanding what loneliness feels like can help us become more compassionate and reach out to others who are hurting.
+No matter how busy we get or how many friends we have, it’s unlikely we’ll be able to fully eliminate loneliness this side of heaven.
+That’s true whether you’re single or married.
+But we can let God use our loneliness for good.
+Understanding what loneliness feels like can help us become more compassionate.
+Instead of waiting for someone to reach out to us, we can out to someone else who’s hurting.
+We can look to serve others who feel an acute sting of loneliness in nursing homes, hospitals, and foster care.

 Talk with Him when you feel over worked or just sad.